sillycowvalley/Hopper/Docs/Hopper Programming Language Overview for GPT.md

 - **Type Safety**: Strict type distinctions.
 - **Diagnostics.Die Method**: Handles critical failures with specific error codes.
 - **Scope Restrictions**: Methods, functions, enumerations, and constant declarations can only be made at the unit/program level.
 Function-local declarations of these are not supported.
+- **Curly Braces Requirement**: All control structures must use curly braces, even for single statement blocks.

 ### Programs and Units
 - **Program**: Main entry point `Hopper` method.